 Will my credit score go up if my student loan is forgiven?

-When your student loan is forgiven, your credit score will be impacted.
-Since your credit mix is one of the factors that affect your credit score, you might see a slight decrease in your credit score once your student loan is forgiven.
-A good credit mix should include revolving credit, and installment credit accounts such as mortgages, student loans, car loans, personal loans, etc.
+When your student loan is forgiven, your credit mix changes due to losing an installment loan.
+Since your credit mix is a factor that affects your credit score, your credit score goes down by a few points when your student loan is forgiven.
+Typically, a good credit mix comprises revolving credit and installment loans such as mortgages, student loans, car loans, personal loans, etc.

-In long term, your credit score will go up when your student loan is forgiven.
-This is because once your student loan is forgiven, the number of debts and the amount you owe will go lower.
-This in turn will lower your debt-to-income ratio.
+When your student loan is forgiven, your credit score will increase in the long term.
+This is because once your student loan is forgiven, the number of debts and the amount you owe will decrease, improving your debt-to-income (DTI) ratio.
+An improved debt-to-income (DTI) ratio will boost your credit scores.

-Types of student loans forgiveness
+Types of student loans forgiveness programs

 - Public service loan forgiveness (PSLF).
 After making 120 qualifying payments or roughly 10 years of payments, The PSLF forgives the remaining balance on your Direct Loans.